axelgschwind/STOLEN/README.md

 # STOLEN - uSeful bioinformaTics cOmmandLine codE sNippets
-STOLEN is a collection of self-written code snippets which turned out to be useful in the everyday life of a bioinformatician.
+STOLEN is a collection of self-written code snippets that turned out to be useful in the everyday life of a bioinformatician.

 ## Code snippets